-Our ‘Voluntary Sector Team Newsletter’ is one of our most useful resources for our contacts to access.
-The newsletter is sent out on a fortnightly basis on email and includes the information our team receive that may be useful for the voluntary sector.
+Our voluntary sector team newsletter is one of the most useful resources.
+The newsletter is sent out by email every fortnight and includes a variety of information that may be useful for the voluntary sector.

 The newsletter also provides opportunities for networking.
 A lot of the information included is provided by voluntary sector organisations within Nottinghamshire.
-You do not need to be in receipt of any support from our team to be on the mailing list, so please get in touch if you would like to receive the newsletter: email@example.com
+You do not need to be receiving any support from our team to be on the mailing list, so please get in touch if you would like to receive the newsletter: email@example.com

 The Nottinghamshire Children and Young People’s Voluntary Sector Partnership (NCYPVSP) is a partnership between Nottinghamshire County Council and the voluntary sector.
-The partnership was created to establish and strengthen the working relationship between Nottinghamshire County Council and voluntary sector organisations across Nottinghamshire County.
+The partnership was created to establish and strengthen the working relationship between the council and voluntary sector organisations in Nottinghamshire.

 The partnership aims to promote networking, provide professional updates in the youth and play sector, and to maintain a standard in services for children and young people across both the public and voluntary sector.
-The partnership members come from a range of targeted and open access services for children and young people.
+Members of the partnership come from a range of targeted and open access services for children and young people.